-As a family, we eat mostly gluten-free, but we still enjoy old favorites like homemade hamburger helper on occasion.
+As a family, we eat mostly gluten-free, but we still enjoy old favorites like homemade hamburger helper on occasion or a gluten-free chickpea pizza crust.
 This recipe quickly became a repeat request from the kids and the parents aren’t complaining either!

 When your kids are literally swooning over a whole wheat pizza crust and asking for fourths, you know you have a winner.
 (Or, perhaps your kids haven’t had homemade pizza with actual wheat flour in YEARS – that could be it, too.)

 We generally have homemade pizza every Sunday, and this year my kids have been in charge every other week as I’ve volunteered with the high school youth group.
 This is a huge benefit of the kids knowing how to cook – it allowed me to serve our community in a way I could not have done (at dinnertime!) without adding stress to our lives.

 This crust really is a winner: 100% whole grains, simple to put together, baked with a special secret that makes it crispy on the bottom, almost so crunchy that you get that “I want to eat another potato chip” thing going on.
 (Resist that, by the way – no binging on pizza!
 Moderation…)